The PAL Story [Print PAL Story]

 How it works

-Some consider PAL an alternative or supplement to Al-Anon, the 12-step program associated with Alcoholics Anonymous (AA).
-Today there are 17 PAL meetings in Arizona with new ones getting started in other states.
+Some consider PAL an alternative or supplement to Al-Anon, the 12-step program for families, associated with Alcoholics Anonymous (AA).
+Today there are numerous PAL meetings in Arizona, Kentucky and Indiana with new ones getting started in other states.

 Speakman founded PAL specifically for parents because, “There is no human relationship like that between parent and child,” he says.
 “As the saying goes.
 ‘When it comes to our children, every parent is blind.’
 However, any family member is welcome, including spouses and adult children.”